 Northern Ireland Itinerary - A 5 Day/Night Tour

-Day 1 and 2 Belfast City and Surrounds
+Day 1 and 2 Belfast City and Surrounding Area

-Arrive to Belfast Airport and make your way into Belfast City.
+Arrive at Belfast Airport and make your way into Belfast City.

 Belfast is a truly metropolitan city that has undergone something of a revival in the past number of years.
 Divided into the Cathedral Quarter, the Titanic Quarter, the Queen’s Quarter and the Gaeltacht Quarter.